 Highlights of other Avert work, completed and ongoing – what was developed, achieved and learnt

-Avert has been supporting the Global Network of People Living with HIV on its Voice+ project since 2020.
+Avert has supported the Global Network of People Living with HIV on its Voice+ project since 2020.
 Voice+ is a smartphone app and WhatsApp chatbot designed to support communications between networks of people living with HIV – providing information on Covid-19 and HIV, community forums, and a way for networks to report on problems and concerns in their locality that in turn can be used to support advocacy and decision-making.

 Supported by Mercury Phoenix Trust, during 2021-22 Avert worked with young women and men in Southern Africa to co-create a social media campaign promoting awareness, interest, support and demand for pre-exposure prophylaxis (PrEP) among young people in the region.
 As a prevention tool that is within young women’s own control, PrEP offers huge opportunities to protect this group from HIV infection.